ch3mbot/ModHearth/README.md

 ### Requirements:
 - Dwarf Fortress steam version
-> FIXME: mac/linux support by rewriting all of UI with something cross-platform instead of winforms
+> TODO: mac/linux support by rewriting all of UI with something cross-platform instead of winforms
 - Windows PC
-> FIXME: uninstall and reinstall DFHack, check if it comes with mod manager by default
 - DFHack Installed
 - Game has been launched at least once